- What is actual cash value, or ACV?

 As an example, Liberty Mutual will only write a new car replacement endorsement for vehicles that are:

 - Have less than 15,000 miles

 - Not a lease

 Details of these policies and their requirements vary by insurer, but in general, this coverage will replace your car with the same model if it is deemed a total loss.
 In most cases, the vehicle has to be brand new or very close to it.
-You have to carry full coverage, including comprehensive and collision insurance, to qualify for a replacement value policy.
+You must carry full coverage, including comprehensive and collision insurance, to qualify for a replacement value policy.

 Here are a few of the qualifiers required by major insurers:

 - Allstate: Vehicle must be less than two model years old